-This is assuming the house is using gas and electric for temperature control and that the home is located in a temperate climate.
+This assumes the house uses gas and electricity for temperature control and that the home is in a temperate climate.
 You can imagine the difference of upgrading a home in an area with more dramatic temperatures or a home that needs major renovations.

 WHAT CONSTITUTES AS HIGH-QUALITY INSULATION

 Okay, you are convinced that improving insulation is worth the investment.
 But how do you know what high-quality insulation looks like?
 After all, there are a lot of different ways to insulate a house.
 What is the best way?

 HIGH-QUALITY INSULATION OPTIONS

 The best solution for you will depend on your home and the areas you are suffering heat loss.
 Here are two great ways to insulate:

 - Spray Foam Insulation—is a two-part mixture of isocyanate and polyol resin.
 This insulation offers an alternative to traditional fibreglass insulation.
 It is applied to an area as a liquid spray, where it expands and hardens, filling every crevice.
 Spray foam is high-quality insulation because it makes your home virtually seamless.

 - Blown-in Insulation—uses cellulose or from plant fibre, like paper, which has low thermal conductivity.
 Cellulose is chemically treated with borates which are fire-retardant and offers safety in addition to reducing heat loss.
 Blown-in insulation offers homes high-quality insulation, improved moisture control, and is green.